-If you have any questions during the application period, please contact the Sporting Schools Program Operations Centre at support@sportingschools.gov.au or by calling 1300 785 707.
+If you have any questions during the application period, please visit the Sporting Schools Help Centre or contact the Sporting Schools Program Operations Centre at support@sportingschools.gov.au or by calling 1300 785 707.

-The Sporting Schools Program Operations Centre will aim to respond to enquiries within three business days.
+Enquiries should be made no later than three days prior to grants closing, as the Sporting Schools Program Operations Centre will aim to respond to enquiries within three business days.